cpretzer/katacoda-scenarios/linkerd-install/intro.md

 In this introductory level track, you'll learn how to install [Linkerd](https://linkerd.io) to a test cluster that has been provisioned for you.

 The first step introduces the environment, including the kubernetes cluster.
-You will install the Linkerd CLI to prepare for the next challenge.

 In the second step, you will:
 - Learn how to check that you can install Linkerd to your cluster